 The DoT did not support the proposal, stating that the proposal would create impacts for public transport and delays for the surrounding arterial road network.

-Our assessment is that the DoT report is a farce.
-Arterial roads, not residential streets, are meant to carry through traffic.
+Our assessment is that the DoT report does not reflect the DoT strategic plan or the Movement and Place framework.
+Preferred Traffic Routes (PTRs) and arterial roads, not residential streets, should carry through traffic.
 It is entirely possible to design the precinct so that all properties can be accessed, but through traffic is kept to the arterials.
 The DoT should align with the policy of 20-minute neighbourhoods from the State Government Department of Environment, Land, Water and Planning (DELWP) and support treatments that keeps traffic on arterials.
-If congestion on arterials is too high, then the DoT should invest in more public transport and impose demand responsive driving charges, not block treatments that prevent rat running.
+If congestion on arterials is too high, then the DoT should invest in more public transport and impose demand responsive driving charges, not recommend against treatments that prevent rat running.